 William (Bill) Hamilton is co-founder and Chairman of the Board at TechSmith.
 As Chairman of the Board, he is focused on TechSmith’s strategic partnerships.
 He is also working alongside the company’s executive leadership team to shape and drive the company’s global product strategy.

-Bill Hamilton started his career as a programmer in the early 1970s after graduating from Michigan State University.
+Bill started his career as a programmer in the early 1970s after graduating from Michigan State University.
 He worked for nearly a decade for the State of Michigan managing the development of medical information systems.
-Later, he managed the operations research section before leaving for the private sector.
-From 1982 to 1985, he was a vice president at an entrepreneurial start-up.
-He led the PC development group that was responsible for creating PC-based tools for logistics and supply chain management.
+Before leaving for the private sector, he also managed the operations research section.
+In addition, Bill was a vice president at an entrepreneurial start-up where he led the PC development group that was responsible for creating PC-based tools for logistics and supply chain management.

 Dean holds a bachelor's degree in computer science from Michigan State University.
 Prior to joining TechSmith, Dean worked with Harris Computer Systems as a Unix kernel programmer, followed by embedded systems development with a small startup, and as a network administrator for Michigan State University.

 Tony Dunckel is responsible for guiding business strategy and execution for TechSmith's software solutions.
-Additionally, Tony is responsible for managing Cloud Services and the Camtasia and Camtasia Relay product lines.
+Additionally, Tony is responsible for managing Cloud Services and the Camtasia and TechSmith Relay product lines.